 - Put your strainer over a bowl and pour the contents of your mixing bowl into the strainer.
 The solids that collect in the strainer are the butter and the liquid that collects in the bowl is buttermilk.
-(The buttermilk can be used in recipes in place of water.
-Try it in almond flour pancakes.)

 - Now you need to "rinse" the butter.
 It is important to remove as much buttermilk as possible to keep the butter from going rancid.
 Put the butter back in your mixing bowl and cover with clean, cold water.